polterguy/magic.io/README.md

 ```

 The tilde (\~) above implies `Directory.GetCurrentDirectory()`, and is the root directory of your web app.
 You don't
-need to store your files inside of your web application folder if you don't want to.
-You can also use an absolute path,
+need to store your files inside of your web application folder if you don't want to, you can also use an absolute path,
-to anywhere on disc as your root folder for Magic IO.
-However, you must make sure the web server process somehow have
+to anywhere on your disc.
+However, you must make sure the web server process somehow have access to that folder, and
-access to that folder, and that it is allowed to store and manipulate files there somehow.
-The default root folder
+that it is allowed to store and manipulate files there somehow.
+The default root folder for Magic IO is _"~/files/"_
-for Magic IO is _"~/files/"_ if no value is explicitly provided.
+if no value is explicitly provided.

 ## Security concerns